Macielyoung/Seq2Seq-Chatbot/README.md

 # Seq2Seq-Chatbot
-Using seq2seq model to train a simple chatbot.
+Using seq2seq model to train a simple greeting chatbot.

 ### Training